mjawad096/laravel-grapesjs/README.md

+# Laravel Grapesjs Editor
+This package provide an esay way to integrate [GrapesJS](https://grapesjs.com/) into your laravel proejct.

-# Installation
+## Installation

 >`composer require jd-dotlogics/laravel-grapesjs`

-# Publish files & migrate
+## Publish files & migrate

 >`php artisan vendor:publish --provider="Dotlogics\Grapesjs\GrapesjsServiceProvider"`

 >`php artisan migrate`

-# Get Start
+## Getting started

 1. Add 'gjs_data' column to the model's database table (e.g Page), for which you are going to use the editor.